RecipeTips.Com Home cooking tips & advice | Knowledge | How to Prepare Chili Ingredients

 When preparing hot peppers, use caution not to touch the eyes or similar areas that can be painfully affected by the capsaicin that rubs off on hands.
 Wearing rubber gloves is recommended as well as washing hands immediately after removing the gloves.

-Begin by removing the stem and slicing the Chile pepper in half.
+Begin by removing the stem and slicing the chile pepper in half.

 With a teaspoon, carefully remove the ribs and seeds.